stephenhky/PyShortTextCategorization/docs/tutorial_nnlib.rst

 To perform prediction, the input short sentences is converted to a unit vector in the same way.
 The score is calculated according to the trained neural network model.

-Some of the neural networks can be found within the module :module:`shorttext.classifiers.embed.nnlib.frameworks` and they are good for short text or document classification.
+Some of the neural networks can be found within the module `shorttext.classifiers.embed.nnlib.frameworks` and they are good for short text or document classification.
 Of course, users can supply their own neural networks, written in `keras`.